 The Company allocates the fair value of real estate acquired to land, buildings and improvements.
-In addition, the fair value of in-place leases is allocated to intangible lease assets and liabilities.
+In addition, the fair value of in-place leases is allocated to intangible lease assets and liabilities

 The fair value of the tangible assets of an acquired property is determined by valuing the property as if it were vacant, which value is then allocated to land, buildings and improvements based on management's determination of the relative fair values of these assets.
 In valuing an acquired property's intangibles, factors considered by management include an estimate of carrying costs during the expected lease-up periods, such as real estate taxes, insurance, other operating expenses, and estimates of lost rental revenue during the expected lease-up periods based on its evaluation of current market demand.
-Management also estimates costs to execute similar leases, including leasing commissions, tenant improvements, legal and other related costs these are level 3 inputs within the fair value hirearchy.
+Management also estimates costs to execute similar leases, including leasing commissions, tenant improvements, legal and other related costs.
+These are level 3 inputs within the fair value hierarchy.

-The value of in-place above-market and below-market leases are based on the present value (using a discount rate which reflects the risks associated with the leases acquired) of the difference between the contractual amounts to be received and management's estimate of market lease rates, measured over the terms of the respective leases that management deemed appropriate at the time of acquisition.
+The values of acquired above-market and below-market leases are recorded based on the present values (using discount rates which reflect the risks associated with the leases acquired) of the differences between the contractual amounts to be received and management's estimate of market lease rates, measured over the terms of the respective leases that management deemed appropriate at the time of the acquisitions.
 Such valuations include a consideration of the non-cancellable terms of the respective leases as well as any applicable renewal period(s).
-The fair values associated with below-market rental renewal options are determined based on the Company's experience and the relevant facts and circumstances that existed at the time of acquisition these are level 3 inputs within the fair value hirearchy.
-The value of the above-market and below-market leases associated with the original lease terms are amortized to rental income over the terms of the respective leases.
-The value of below-market lease renewal options is deferred until such time as the renewal option is exercised and subsequently amortized over the corresponding renewal period.
+The fair values associated with below-market rental renewal options are determined based on the Company's experience and the relevant facts and circumstances that existed at the time of the acquisitions.
+The values of above-market leases are amortized to rental income over the terms of the respective non-cancelable lease periods.
+The portion of the values of below-market leases associated with below-market renewal options that are likely of exercise are amortized to rental income over the respective renewal periods.
 The value of other intangible assets (including leasing commissions, tenant improvements, etc.) is amortized to expense over the applicable terms of the respective leases.
 If a lease were to be terminated prior to its stated expiration or not renewed, all unamortized amounts relating to that lease would be recognized in operations at that time.

-With respect to the Company's acquisitions, the fair values of in-place leases and other intangibles have been allocated to the intangible asset and liability accounts.
+With respect to the Company's acquisitions, the fair values of in-place leases and other intangibles are allocated to the intangible asset and liability accounts.
 Such allocations are preliminary and are based on information and estimates available as of the respective dates of acquisition.
 As final information becomes available and is refined, appropriate adjustments are made to the purchase price allocations, which are finalized within twelve months of the respective dates of acquisition.

-Unamortized intangible lease liabilities relate primarily to below-market leases, and amounted to \$54.8 million and \$55.1 (as revised) million at March 31, 2010 and December 31, 2009, respectively.
+Unamortized intangible lease liabilities relate primarily to below-market leases, and amounted to \$51.6 million and \$53.7 (as revised) million at June 30, 2010 and December 31, 2009, respectively.

-As a result of recording the intangible lease assets and liabilities, (i) revenues were increased by \$2.3 million and \$3.4 million for the three months ended March 31, 2010 and 2009, respectively, relating to the amortization of intangible lease liabilities, and (ii) depreciation and amortization expense was increased correspondingly by \$2.9 million and \$3.7 million for the three months ended March 31, 2010 and 2009, respectively.
+As a result of recording the intangible lease assets and liabilities, (i) revenues were increased by \$2.7 million and \$3.2 million for the three months ended June 30, 2010 and 2009, respectively, and \$5.0 million and \$6.5 million for the six months ended June 30, 2010 and 2009, respectively, relating to the amortization of intangible lease liabilities, and (ii) depreciation and amortization expense was increased correspondingly by \$2.8 million and \$3.6 million for the three months ended June 30, 2010 and 2009, respectively, and \$5.7 and \$7.2 for the six months ended June 30, 2010 and 2009, respectively.